 Any gate across an accessible route should offer a clear opening width of at least 850mm.

 Guidance to Standard 2.9 may further affect minimum width where an accessible route forms part of an escape route.

 An entrance to a building that will be used as a principal means of access, including an entrance that provides access for a particular group of people, e.g. staff; or that offers a direct means of access between buildings, should be an accessible entrance, designed to present as little restriction to passage as possible.

 An accessible entrance to a building should:

-have an unobstructed entrance platt of at least 1.2m by 1.2m, with a crossfall of not more than 1 in 50, if required to prevent standing water, and
+have an unobstructed entrance platt, measuring at least 1.5m by 1.5m, with a crossfall of not more than 1 in 50, if required to prevent standing water, and

-have a door leaf giving a clear opening width of at least 800mm in accordance with the diagram below, and
+have a door leaf which provides a clear opening width of at least 800mm in accordance with the diagram below, and

-if not a powered door, have an unobstructed space to the opening face of the door, next to the leading edge, of at least 300mm.
+if not a powered door, have an unobstructed space to the opening face of the door, next to the leading edge, of at least 300mm, and

 Clear opening width - the projection of ironmongery which extends across the width of a door leaf, such as an emergency push bar for escape or a horizontal grab rail, should be subtracted when calculating the clear opening width.